canonical/vanilla-framework/templates/docs/patterns/strip.md

 You can change the base color of the gradient by overriding the `$brand-color` variable, or customise the gradient colors by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.

 You can also add classes '.is-light' and '.is-dark' to describe the background color - these will override the text color to ensure it remains visible.
-The '.is-deep' class is also supported, which will increase the vertical padding.
+The '.is-deep' and 'is-shallow' classes are also supported, which will respectively increase or decrease the vertical padding.

 <div class="embedded-example"><a href="/docs/examples/patterns/strips/suru/" class="js-example">
 View example of the pattern strip suru